Revisiting and Generalizing the Dual Iteration for Static and Robust Output-Feedback Synthesis: Static Output-Feedback -Design

-A block diagram of the interconnection \eqref{SHI::eq::cl_of} is depicted in Fig.~\ref{SHI::fig::of}.
-Note that the latter closed-loop system is of the same form as \eqref{SHI::eq::sys} which allows for its analysis based on the bounded real lemma \ref{SHI::lem::stab}.
-As usual, trouble arises through the simultaneous search for some certificate $X$ and a controller gain $K$ which is a non-convex BMI problem.
-As argued in the introduction, such problems are in general very difficult to solve numerically.
+with $t\geq 0$.
+Note that the system \eqref{SHI::eq::cl_of} is of the same form as \eqref{SHI::eq::sys}, which allows for its analysis based on the bounded real lemma \ref{SHI::lem::stab}.
+As usual, trouble arises through the simultaneous search for some certificate $X$ and a controller gain $K$, which is a very difficult non-convex BMI problem.
 A remedy for a multitude of controller synthesis problems is a convexifying parameter transformation that has been proposed in \cite{MasOha98, Sch96b}.
 Another option is given by the elimination lemma as developed in \cite{Hel99, GahApk94}.
 The latter lemma is well-known in the LMI literature, but since we will apply it frequently, we provide the result as Lemma \ref{RS::lem::elimination} together with a constructive proof in the appendix.
-In particular, by directly using the elimination lemma on the closed-loop analysis LMIs, we immediately obtain the following well-known synthesis result.
+In particular, by directly using the elimination lemma on the closed-loop analysis LMIs, we immediately obtain the following well-known result.